-HOMEOWNERS 6 - UNIT-OWNERS FORM (HO 00 06)
+HOMEOWNERS 6 - UNIT-OWNERS FORM (HO 00 06) (aka Residential Condo Form)

 The Unit-Owners Form (HO-6) is commonly referred to as the condominium form because it is used to insure individual residential condominium units on a broad named peril basis, similar to HO-2 and the HO-4.
 The HO-6 can be used to insure the dwelling as well as the personal property of the owner-occupant.